 Most ophiolites form at divergent plate boundaries.
-Beneath a mid-ocean spreading ridge, the upwelling asthenosphere melts to produce bodies of mafic magma.
-Crystals settle out of the magma at the base of the magma chambers, forming layered gabbro, peridotite, and dunite.
+Beneath a mid-ocean spreading ridge, the upwelling asthenosphere, made mostly of the ultramafic rock known as peridotite, melts to produce bodies of mafic magma.
+Crystals settle out of the magma at the base of the magma chambers, forming layered gabbro.

 Divergent plate boundaries are like factories which keep producing these rocks that spread away from the mid-ocean ridge as if on conveyor belts.
 As the newly-formed oceanic lithosphere moves away from the spreading center and ages, oceanic sediments accumulate on top of it, completing the ophiolite sequence.

 Ophilites are found in places where terranes have accreted onto new plates.
 It is common for an ophiolite to mark a "suture zone," the boundary zone along the margin of an accreted terrane, along which the terrane was accreted onto a new plate.
 Such ophiolites were apparently caught up between the terrane and the plate that the the terrane was being accreted to.

 Terranes are separated from their surroundings by faults, most commonly thrust faults or reverse faults.
 Each terrane records its own geologic history in its stratigraphy, geologic structures, rock types, and fossils.
 The geologic history of an accreted terrane is different from the geologic history of nearby rocks that are native to the continent, indicating that it is exotic.